Chung-I/DSnP/fraig/README.md

 To compile the program, type "make" in your terminal.

-To execute hw6, type "./cirTest" in your terminal.
+To execute fraig, type "./fraig" in your terminal.